joeytwiddle/mongoose-generate-unique-key/README.md

    That said, if you are saving a lot of documents in parallel every second, then you should probably be more concerned about DB performance than key size.
 In that case, we recommend using nanoid, or good old ObjectIds.

-3. If you are generating random ids because you don't want your ids to be predictable, then bear in mind that choosing a smaller key size means attackers will be able to discover your document ids, even if they cannot predict them.
+3. If you are generating random ids because you don't want your ids to be predictable, then bear in mind that choosing a smaller key size means attackers will be able to discover your document ids more easily, even if they cannot predict them.

 ## TODO